amerand/PMOIRED/README.md

 ## Install

-`PMOIRED` is regularly pushed to PyPI at [https://pypi.org/project/pmoired/](https://pypi.org/project/pmoired/) so you can install directly as
+`PMOIRED` is regularly pushed to PyPI at [https://pypi.org/project/pmoired/](https://pypi.org/project/pmoired/) so you can install directly using `pip`, by typing:

 ```
 pip3 install pmoired
 ```